ks465/yii2-utils/documents/concept-workflow.md

 Documentation Edition: 1.0-970820
 Class Version:

+This document mostly deals with workflow manager when data is kept in database.
+*__Structure of workflow definition providers is also discussed here.__*
+For more information about usage see:
+1. [WorkflowBehavior](behaviors-workflow-behavior.md) for behavior in the models.
+1. [Progress Column](workflow.md#ProgressColumn) for columns in `GridView`.
+1. [WorkflowField](widgets-workflow-field.md) for input fields of the forms.

+There is a good demo in the `demos` module.

 #Workflow Manager
 In this version workflow are saved in the database tables and managed using [[\cornernote\workflow\manager\Module]].
 Both [[workflow]] and [[workflow-view]] are supported through this.